When it comes to selling your product or service, the devil truly is in the details.

 Allow me to illustrate by getting a little nerdy.
 Neurobiologist Antonio Damasio created the Somatic Marker hypothesis.
 The hypothesis refutes the old neuroscience that our decision making is rooted in logic.
-Damazio studied people who had damaged their limbic systems and were unable to produce emotions.
+Damasio studied people who had damaged their limbic systems and were unable to produce emotions.
 He noted that these people were unable to make even the simplest decisions and became paralyzed with endless logical deliberation.

 The findings of the study were that our emotions are responsible for decision making.
 A product’s features justify — in a logical fashion — emotional response.

 Features become convenient logical consequences that we are excited to retain or decide to live without based on how we feel about the brand or product.
 We typically only examine features to logically support the emotional decision that we have already made.